• Our service

 Eunoia-Living offers Specialist High Intensity Forensic and non-forensic, 24-hour residential Nursing Care.

-Aimed at individuals between the ages of 18-65, who has a diagnosis of Mental Illness, Learning Disability, and Autism and/or Personality Disorders and are entitled to 117 Aftercare
+Aimed at individuals between the ages of 18-65, who have a diagnosis of Mental Illness, Learning Disability, and Autism and/or Personality Disorders, and are entitled to 117 Aftercare

 About Us